-“Fifth wheel” can allude to something other than your single friend who keeps tagging along your double dates.
+“Fifth-wheel” can allude to something other than your single friend who keeps tagging along on your double dates.
 In the world of campers, it refers to a type of RV that gives you the same benefits of a larger model without being a full-blown house on wheels.
 If you’re thinking of going in this direction— and have the right towing vehicle— a fifth wheel might be the perfect fit.

 If you’re curious how the fifth wheel got its name and what makes them such a great RV option, continue reading!
 We’ve got answers to your questions and a few reasons why you should consider renting a fifth-wheel for your next great RV road trip.